Pharmacy guidelines and FAQs

 • You are traveling outside the service area and run out, lose your covered drugs, or become ill and need a covered Part D drug.

-• You are unable to obtain a covered drug in a timely manner at a network pharmacy in your service area (e.g. no access to a 24 hours/7 days a week network pharmacy).
+• You are unable to obtain a covered drug in a timely manner at an in-network pharmacy in your service area (such as there is no access to a 24 hours/7 days a week network pharmacy).

-• You are unable to obtain a particular drug as it is not regularly stocked at an accessible network pharmacy or mail order pharmacy (e.g. orphan or specialty drug with limited distribution).
+• You are unable to obtain a particular drug as it is not regularly stocked at an accessible in-network pharmacy or mail order pharmacy (such as specialty drug with limited distribution).

 • The network mail-order pharmacy is unable to get the covered Part D drug to you in a timely manner and you run out of your drug.